StarScape/droplet/notes.md

 - Settings screen
   - Text justification
   - Font size
+- Remember the size and location user left window at
 - 💎 Themes (or maybe just option for light/dark mode?)

 # Future (out of scope of fall semester)